hyh1997112/94870portfolio/assignment3.md

 ## Step three: wireframe a solution
 ![Wireframe](images/Wireframe.png)
 ## Step four: Test the solution
+Feedback 1:
+The content of the expression is not very clear.
+The title should be more distinctive, indicating whether it is a donation from all schools in the United States or a school.
+Note the horizontal and vertical units.
+I think piechart should use different colors, because it is not a progressive relationship

+Feedback2:
+It is very neat, there are many types of graphics, the topographic map does not understand well, I don't know what I want to express, the audience may be the school leader, I will add some legends and comments.

 ## Step five: Build your solution
+Take the feedback you've received on your proposed solution, modify your design and then build a solution.
+You are free to use any of the tools we've covered so far.
+You should post the following to your portfolio page:

+1. A link to the original data visualization (or screenshot - make sure to correctly cite your sources, etc.).
+Include a short paragraph on why you selected this particular data visualization.
+For obvious reasons, the data visualization you select should come from a publicly accessible source.

+2. A couple paragraphs describing what your process was.
+You should include a few insights you gained from the critique method, and what it led you to think about when considering a redesign, if anything.
+You should talk about how you moved next to the wireframes, and any insights you gleaned from your user feedback.
+If it led you to change anything about your data visualization's design, mention what that was.
+Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently.

+You can also include screenshots of your wireframes or other artifacts with your narrative if it helps tell the story of how you moved through the process.

+3. Your final data visualization!

+Make sure to visit your public page to ensure the visualization and content is rendering correctly.
 ## Go further (optional)...